-Recently the federal, state, and L.A. governments all passed laws providing paid sick leave during COVID-19.
-We know it’s getting complicated, so here are a few FAQs on your right to paid sick leave if you work in the City of Los Angeles.
+Recently the state of California and the City of Los Angeles passed laws providing extra paid sick leave during COVID-19.
+We know it’s getting complicated, so here are a few FAQs on your right to paid sick leave if you work in L.A.

-There are three different types of paid sick leave in LA you should know about: LA permanent paid sick leave, LA COVID-19 supplemental paid sick leave, and federal COVID-19 paid sick leave.
+There are three different types of paid sick leave you should know about: L.A. permanent paid sick leave, L.A.
+COVID-19 supplemental paid sick leave, and California COVID-19 supplemental paid sick leave.
 Your employer must provide you with 48 hours (6 days) of permanent paid sick leave every year.
-In addition to these 48 hours, your employers may be required to provide an additional 80 hours (10 days) of sick leave to address COVID-19 sickness, either under local law or federal law.
+In addition to these 48 hours, your employers may be required to provide an additional 80 hours (10 days) of sick leave to address COVID-19 sickness under state and local law.

-For permanent paid sick leave (48 hours), you are eligible if:
+For L.A. permanent paid sick leave (48 hours), you are eligible if:

 - You work in the City of Los Angeles

-- You’ve worked with your employer for 90 days
+- You’ve worked with your employer for at least 90 days

-For COVID-19 supplemental paid sick leave (80 hours), you are eligible if:
+For L.A.
+COVID-19 supplemental paid sick leave (80 hours), you are eligible if:

 - You work in the City of Los Angeles

-- Your employer has more than 500 employees in Los Angeles or more than 2,000 employees nationally
+- Your employer has more than 500 employees in L.A. or more than 2,000 employees nationally

-- Your employer has fewer than 500 employees nationally
+- Your employer has more than 25 employees

 Are there any businesses that don’t have to provide their workers with paid sick leave?